flengure/xtrade/src/bot/api/README.md

   - **Offline:**
     - State is loaded from a file and provided to the CLI.
 - **Important Note:**
-  - All internal processes must interact with `state.rs` indirectly through `rest.rs` for now.
+  - All internal processes must interact with `state.rs` through `rest.rs` for now.
-  - A future enhancement may replace this with a more efficient mechanism such as **internal hooks** or **RPC**.
+  - future enhancement may provide **Supplementary Mechanisms:**
+    - **IPC Channels:** Lightweight, asynchronous communication for internal state access.
+    - **RPC (Remote Procedure Calls):** For specific, higher-level interactions across components.

 ---